-“Girl Scouts is known for cookies, camps, and crafts — and we are absolutely those things — but we are so much more,” said GSNETX CEO Jennifer Bartkowski.
+“Girl Scouts is known for cookies, camps, and crafts — and we are absolutely those things — but we are so much more,” Bartkowski said.

 Earlier in the day, girls put on lab coats to perform experiments showing the impact acid rain and oil spills can have on the environment.